NFM-Studios/project-olly/README.md

 #### Not officially supported.
 It is possible, but we aren't able to assist with the installation if you choose to do so.

 1. Clone the repository!
 You need the code, it won't just magically work without it.
-2. Install requirements - ensure you already have python3 installed on your machine.
-We recommend the latest python3.7 build `pip install -r requirements.txt` (run that command, assuming you are in the main directory
+2. Install requirements - `pip install -r requirements.txt`
-3. Configure settings.py as shown in the Docker configuration section of this document
+3. Configure settings.py
 4. Apply database migrations by running `python3 manage.py migrate` (assuming your database options are set as you'd like in settings.py)
 5. Create a django admin/super user account - `python manage.py createsuperuser` and follow the prompts
 6. Give your new superuser account staff panel access by modifying the database row in the `profiles_userprofile` table - set